New PA hunting license system has some new twists and difficulties

 Apply for the elk lottery at any license dealer or online at huntfish.pa.gov.
 The drawing to award licenses for the upcoming season will be held Aug.
 21 at the Elk Country Visitor Center in Elk County.

-Hunters can check to see if they drew an elk license under their profile at huntfish.pa.gov, just like they’d check the status of antlerless deer license appplications.
+Hunters can check to see if they drew an elk license under their profile at huntfish.pa.gov, just like they’d check the status of antlerless deer license applications.